SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ### Package size

 Even if the API support 15GB files, we recommend package sizes of up to 250 MB OR 250 items (depending which one comes first).
-If you have one large files larger than that recommended size limit you should send it in its own package.
+If you have a file larger than that recommended size limit then you should send it in its own package.
 The same applies to versions; each version counts against the size limit and item count.
-Additionally all the versions of a file should be in the same package.
+Additionally, all the versions of a file should be in the same package.

 ### File size

-Currently the import pipeline supports individual files of **15 GB** maximum size.
+Currently, the import pipeline supports individual files of **15 GB** maximum size.

 ### Only un-compressed packages are supported